radsungura/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. chmo u+x hello : adds execute permission to the owner of the file hello
 6. chmod ug+x,o+r : adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
 7. chmod a+x hello : adds execution permission to the owner, the group owner and the other users, to the file hello
+8. chmod 007 hello : sets the permission to the file hello as follows:
+Owner: no permission at all
+Group: no permission at all
+Other users: all the permissions